slohr/nowherelab_web/site/index.md

 **Weekly meetings**

 We hold weekly meetings that change time every 3 months to attempt to accommodate members in different time zones.
-July-September 2025 meetings are held every Wednesday from 3.30-4.30pm (UK) and last approximately 1 hour but are sometimes slightly longer (you're welcome to leave whenever you need to).
-You can check out our [calendar](https://docs.google.com/document/d/1iuvYmKm3uU4wT-Rd8FmtJPW9Bf18wmXOqz7n2dikPps/edit) here to see what we’re up to each week!
+From November 2025 onwards, meetings are held TUESDAYS at 9am (UK) and THURSDAYS at 4pm (UK) and will be catch-up and co-work only, lasting approximately 1 hour.

 **Slack channel**

 We have a Slack channel which is the base for our community -- somewhere members can interact even if they're unable to attend meetings.
 Here we share resources, memes, support, and more.